tdavidrussell/extra-allnl/readme.md

 ### Upload ###

-1. Download the [latest release](https://github.com/tdavidrussell/extra-allnl) from GitHub.
+1. Download the [latest release](https://gitlab.com/tdavidrussell/extra-allnl) from GitLab.
 2. Go to the __Appearance &rarr; Themes &rarr; Add New__ screen in your WordPress admin panel and click the __Upload__ tab at the top.
 3. Upload the zipped archive.
 4. Click the __Activate Theme__ link after installation completes.

 ### Manual ###

-1. Download the [latest release](https://github.com/tdavidrussell/extra-allnl) from GitHub.
+1. Download the [latest release](https://gitlab.com/tdavidrussell/extra-allnl) from GitLab.
 2. Unzip the archive.
 3. Copy the folder to ' /wp-content/themes/ '.
 4. Go to the __Appearance &rarr; Themes__ screen in your WordPress admin panel and click the __Activate__ button on Extra All NL.